X-SHARC/SharcScout/README.md

 <h1>SharcScout</h1>
-<b>SharcScout</b> is a scouting application that can be customized to any team.
+<b>SharcScout</b> is a scouting application that can be customized to any team's needs and wishes.
 Teams can create a database in minutes with Firebase and link it to <b>SharcScout</b> to get their websites up and running for competitions.
 Also, <b>SharcScout</b> offers teams an online strategy board to strategize quickly before matches.
 Teams can use sites like GitHub, Repl.it, etc. to host <b>SharcScout</b> for free.

 <p align="center">
 <img src="/exampleImages/homepage.jpeg" height="400px">